-The impact of such an accusation has been tremendous on the African Community in Greater Noida.
+The impact of such an accusation has been tremendous on the African community in Greater Noida.
 Students are scared to venture out of their houses for fear of mob violence.
 Many are trapped within their houses, surviving at a dearth of food and money, while few volunteers have been supplying them with amenities.
-Those who have been provided accommodation by Sharda University have only been allowed to stay until Saturday, the 1st of April, after which they will have to pay 300 USD is they wish to prolong their stay.
-The African Association of Students of India (AASI) released a statement on the 1st of April saying that students were now free to go for classes from their houses, on the assurance that the Indian police would ensure their safety.
-However, it is safe to say that even then their freedom is heavily restricted.
-We are living in the largest democratic republic in the world, wherein foreigners of not even a single country but of an entire continent, are living in fear of being attacked anytime.
+Those who have been provided accommodation by Sharda University have only been allowed to stay until Saturday, the 1 April 2017, after which they will have to pay 300 USD if they wish to extend their stay.

 Around five thousand African nationals study in Greater Noida alone.
 Indian universities such as Sharda University and Amity University regularly participate in college fairs in African countries to attract students into India.
-In the case of many students that I’ve spoken with, their perspective of India is shaped by the nature of Indians living in their countries who’ve managed to integrate themselves fairly well.
-When I asked them whether they have the same perspective now, they replied in a chorus, “NO, now we do not want to complete our higher education here.
+In the case of many students that I’ve spoken to, their perspective of India has been shaped by the many Indians living in their countries, who’ve managed to integrate themselves fairly well.
+On being asked whether they have the same perspective now, the reply came in a chorus, “No, now we do not want to complete our higher education here.
 We will also advise other people from our countries not to come here to study.
 They should opt from countries such as China, where our friends are enjoying themselves freely, whereas we need police escort to even venture out of our colleges at this point of time.”

-It is sad that we, who as a nation, have been on the receiving end of racism for hundreds of years, are active proponents of such a crime.
+It is depressing that we, who as a histocrically colonised nation, have been on the receiving end of racism for hundreds of years, are active proponents of such a crime.
 The constant “othering” of minorities to assert dominance has rendered India into a racist nation.
-Just like the entire nation is enraged when Indians are discriminated against in other countries, say Australia, we should be equally furious when a similar crime is happening here.

 Image Credits: Association of African Students in India